Dict runs on macOS, Linux, and Windows. We said we would, and then we actually did it.

 Trigger Dict from Raycast or Alfred.
 Search your snippets and commands.
 Power user stuff.

-Sync config, snippets, commands, and dictionary across your Macs via iCloud.
-No server needed.
+Sync config, snippets, commands, and dictionary across your machines.
+Bring your own storage, no server of ours required.

 Export your snippets and commands to share with others or backup.
 Import from other dictation apps.